Nitto NT01 vs Toyo R888 Tire

 The NT01 is a D.O.T.-approved racing radial made for holiday road racers.
 The substance was created to provide the optimum combination of grip, stability, thermal cycle performance, and lifespan.
 In both the professional racer and the track-day lover, the NT01 produces quick and reliable lap times.

 - These are intended explicitly for track usage and should never be used on the street.
 These tires are specially developed for race and skilled riders who have passed severe summer tires.
 They’re not designed to be used in rainy weather, so you’ll also need a rain setup to supplement them or avoid rainy situations.

 - When you’re racing, and if you want a tire that performs safely and reliably.
 Designers at Nitto discovered a mixture of structure and compound properties that minimizes the harmful impacts of heat accumulation.
-The high-module ray, solid steel sides, and body structure combine to offer you a feeling and assurance to push the inflatable tire to its limits.
+The high-module ray, solid steel sides, and body structure offer you a feeling and assurance to push the inflatable tire to its limits.